-The candidate [31·1 Erb], which was the winner in the tableau without articulatory constraints in (4), no longer wins, because its articulation involves more effort than that of [30·7 Erb], which is the new winner.
-Loosely speaking, candidates below [30·7 Erb] are too indistinctive and candidates above [30·7 Erb] are too hard (note that in this tableau [30·8 Erb] outranks [30·7 Erb]/s/ despite the fact that in the region of 30·7 and 30·8 Erb the articulatory curve in Fig. 8 lies below the cue curve for /s/; there is no contradiction: in stochastic OT, constraints that are as closely ranked as these two will be ranked in the opposite order in a nonnegligible fraction of the evaluations).
+The candidate [31.1 Erb], which won in the tableau without articulatory constraints in (4), no longer wins, because its articulation involves more effort than that of [30.7 Erb], which is the new winner.
+Loosely speaking, candidates below [30.7 Erb] are too indistinctive and candidates above [30.7 Erb] are too hard (note that in this tableau [30.8 Erb] outranks [30.7 Erb]/s/ despite the fact that in the region of 30.7 and 30.8 Erb the articulatory curve in Figure 8 lies below the cue curve for /s/; there is no contradiction: in stochastic OT. constraints that are as closely ranked as these two will in a non-negligible fraction of the evaluations be ranked in the opposite order).

-While the bidirectional use of cue constraints causes the categories to drift apart auditorily (§5.5), the presence of the articulatory constraints checks this expansion and drives the production distributions back towards the centre of the spectral mean continuum.
-Figure 11 shows the production distributions, estimated by running each sibilant category 10 million times through the grammar of Fig. 10 with an evaluation noise of 2·0.
+While the bidirectional use of cue constraints causes the categories to drift apart auditorily (§5.5), the presence of the articulatory constraints checks this expansion and drives the production distributions back towards the centre of the spectral-mean continuum.
+Figure 11 shows the production distributions, estimated by running each sibilant category 10 million times through the grammar of Figure 10 with an evaluation noise of 2.0.